HS2 enabling works continuing in the Chilterns AONB despite the current Oakervee Review

 With the HS2 review in progress, and due to report in December, we consider there is no justification for carrying out works which harm the AONB when the project might be cancelled.

 The Government has a legal duty of regard towards the purposes of conserving and enhancing the natural beauty of the AONB (Section 85 of the Countryside and Rights of Way act 2000).
 With this in mind we have asked Mr Shapps to intervene to pause the felling of these trees and all enabling works in the Chilterns AONB, while the HS2 project is under review, in order to safeguard the protected landscape and demonstrate regard to conserving and enhancing the natural beauty of the AONB.

 As far as we are aware, this is the first concerted tree felling we have seen within the AONB.
 When (and if) the works commence, we will see areas of Ancient Woodland felled (Jones’s Hill Wood) and whole lengths of hedgerow and lines of mature trees felled to allow access for vent shaft construction, for example Bottom House Farm Lane, Chesham Road.

-Above: Copy of the letter received by local residents of Great Missenden giving notice of the "enabling works"
+This image is a copy of the letter received by local residents of Great Missenden giving notice of the “enabling works.”

 Read the CCBs letter to Mr Shapps, Secretary of State for Transport.

 HS2 Update, March 2022

 The Chilterns Conservation Board is working to hold HS2 to account and to minimise the effects of its construction works on the Chilterns landscape.

 Parliament to debate whether to rethink HS2 on Monday 13 September

 A Westminster Hall debate will be held on Monday 13 September where MPs will discuss whether to halt all HS2 works and repeal HS2 legislation.